KQM-git/TCL/characters/pyro/bennett.md

 {% tab title="C3" %}
 ### Unstoppable Fervor

-Increases the level of Passion Overload by 3.
+Increases the level of **Passion Overload** by 3.
 {% endtab %}

 {% tab title="C4" %}
 ### Unexpected Odyssey

-Using a Normal Attack when executing the second attack of Passion Overload’s Charge Level 1 allows an additional attack to be performed.
+Using a Normal Attack when executing the second attack of **Passion Overload**’s Charge Level 1 allows an additional attack to be performed.
 This additional attack does 135% of the second attack’s DMG and applies 1A Pyro.

 | Attack | Talent 6% | Talent 9% | GUs |
 | :--- | :--- | :--- | :--- |
 | Passion Overload Level 1 + Normal Attack | 117.6% + 128.8% + 173.88% | 142.8% + 156.4% + 211.14% | 3 \* 1A |

 {% endtab %}

 {% tab title="C5" %}
 ### True Explorer

-Increases the Level of Fantastic Voyage by 3.
+Increases the Level of **Fantastic Voyage** by 3.
 {% endtab %}

 {% tab title="C6" %}
 ### Fire Ventures with Me

-Sword, Claymore, or Polearm-wielding characters inside Fantastic Voyage’s radius gain a 15% Pyro DMG Bonus and their weapons are infused with Pyro.
+Sword, Claymore, or Polearm-wielding characters inside **Fantastic Voyage**’s radius gain a 15% Pyro DMG Bonus and their weapons are infused with Pyro.

 * Pyro Infusion lasts 2 seconds upon leaving **Inspiration Field**.
 * The Pyro DMG bonus will apply to the Fantastic Voyage damage.